PicnicSupermarket/FingerPaintView/README.md

 2. Make sure the view is in edit mode (`app:inEditMode="true"`)

 3. Go crazy drawing on the view.
-When you're done with the drawing, you can access the final bitmap via the view's `getDrawable()` metho.
-This bitmap will be the result of the original bitmap plus your custom drawing)
+When you're done with the drawing, you can access the final bitmap via the view's `getDrawable()` method.
+This bitmap will be the result of the original bitmap combined with your custom drawing)
 ```java
 val bitmap = fingerPaintView.bitmap
 ```

 ## Features
 * `WYSIWYG`: transformation and scaling is applied to ensure the final bitmap is the same as what you see on screen
-* Define different settings for each path
+* Define different settings for each individual path
 * Smooth bézier paths
 * Undo and clear all support